CHIANTI -- an atomic database for emission lines -- Paper XVII: Version 10.1, revised ionization and recombination rates

 where $v$ is the velocity of the electron, $E$ ($=\frac{1}{2} \, m \, v^2$) is the energy of the electron, and $f$ is the Maxwell velocity distribution at a temperature $T$.
 The integration is carried out from the velocity of the electron with an energy equal to the ionization potential IP.

 The \ion{Fe}{xiv} ionization rate coefficients for the present rates and those of \citet{ioniz} are shown in Fig. \ref{fig:fe_14_rate_ratio} together with the ratio of the rate coefficients.
 The displayed temperature range approximately corresponds to where the \ion{Fe}{xiv} ionization fraction is within 0.01 of its peak value.
 It can be seen that the revised rate coefficients do not show a significant difference from the previous values even though there are considerable differences in the ionization cross sections (see Fig. \ref{fig:fe_14_cross}).
 The largest difference is in the EA components that lie well above the ionization potential.
 In order to understand this lack of change, the Maxwell-Boltzmann distribution of electron velocities for a temperature $1.91 \times 10^6$~K has been plotted on Fig.~\ref{fig:fe_14_rate_ratio_mb}.
+From this plot, it is clear that there is an insufficient number of electrons that are capable of participating in DI at energies where the cross section has changed since \citet{ioniz}, such as for \ion{Fe}{ix} nor in in EA processes where the cross section has changed.
 The ratios of the new rate coefficients to those previously in CHIANTI for the ions in the present work are shown in Table~\ref{tab:rate_ratio}.
 In each case, the rate coefficients are calculated at the temperature of maximum ionization.